nbrest/kamehouse/kamehouse-mobile/README.md

 * A link to download the app can be found [here](https://kame.nicobrest.com/kame-house/downloads)

-# Android build requirements on a windows host (2022-03-06):
+# Android build requirements on a windows host:

 - Install gradle
 - Install node